(All fields required)

 The strategic foci of all OFD faculty leadership development programs are:

-The primary goal of the Core Leadership program is to support the achievement of the CCHMC vision and mission by assisting faculty leaders in identifying and leveraging their leadership talents.
+The primary goal of the Core Leadership program is to support the achievement of the Cincinnati Children's vision and mission by assisting faculty leaders in identifying and leveraging their leadership talents.
 Some of the topics covered through the program include:

 The Senior Faculty Leadership Development Program was the result of collaboration with the Department of Learning and Development and the Harvard School of Public Health.
 The primary goal of the program was to assist leaders in identifying and leveraging their leadership talents.
-The program consisted of four two-day modules:
+The program consisted of five modules:

 The OFD is currently developing leadership programs to meet the needs of early and late-career faculty.
-The OFD can help connect faculty to coaching opportunities provided by the Organizational Effectiveness office.
-Lastly, external leadership development opportunities for faculty are regularly posed on the OFD website.
+Office staff can help connect faculty to coaching opportunities provided by the Organizational Effectiveness office and external leadership development opportunities (which are also regularly posed on the OFD website).

 The OFD has developed and launched a mentorship initiative that supports the career development of all faculty through formal and informal mentoring.
-The goals are to ensure that faculty members are well integrated into the institution, help faculty to define personal career objectives and achieve promotion and/or tenure, and foster a culture of excellent mentoring.
+The goals of this initiative are to ensure that faculty members are well integrated into the institution, to help faculty to define personal career objectives and achieve promotion and/or tenure, and to foster a culture of excellent mentoring.

-The OFD is in the process of developing resources for late-career faculty regarding career options, retirement planning, and initiatives to equip them to effectively harness their skills and wisdom before and after retirement.
+The OFD is in the process of developing programs and resources for late-career faculty regarding career development and retirement planning.

-The OFD Facilitates the development and implementation of networking groups and events that foster collaboration, psychosocial support, recruitment/retention, and career success.
-This effort has resulted in a number of networking opportunities for faculty with different interests and backgrounds, including work-life integration, educator specialist and Black faculty networking groups.
-Wine and Wisdom is an informal networking event that occurs 2 or 3 times a year where a successful faculty member shares insights about his or her career.
-Networking time is also built into all monthly career development seminars.
+The OFD Facilitates the development and implementation of networking groups and events that foster collaboration, psychosocial support, recruitment, retention, and career success.
+This effort has resulted in a number of networking opportunities for faculty with different interests and backgrounds, including work-life integration, educator specialist, Black faculty, and Asian faculty networking groups.
+Wine and Wisdom is an informal networking event that occurs 2 or 3 times a year in which a successful senior faculty member shares insights about his or her career.
+Networking time is also built into monthly career development seminars.

 The OFD continues to develop resources and programs to help faculty achieve their psychosocial and physical health goals and balance work and life responsibilities including development and maintenance of a professional health and work-life integration.
-Resources on the OFD intranet site as well as networking opportunities/support mechanisms around work-life integration are available.
+Resources on the OFD intranet site as well as networking opportunities and other support mechanisms around work-life integration are available.

-The OFD, in collaboration with the Office of Diversity & Inclusion has developed a strategic plan to provide the resources, training and opportunities necessary to enhance the recruitment and career development of a diverse faculty, to increase the diversity of faculty members in leadership positions, and to provide the support necessary to help them succeed in those positions.
+The OFD, in collaboration with the Office of Diversity and Inclusion, has developed a strategic plan to provide the resources, training and opportunities necessary to enhance the recruitment and career development of a diverse faculty, to increase the diversity of faculty members in leadership positions, and to provide the support necessary to help them succeed in those positions.
 Diversity is defined broadly and includes gender, race/ethnicity, sexual orientation, disability and country of origin.
-A number of initiatives are underway including development of resource materials, networking opportunities, and leadership development opportunities.
+Resource materials, networking opportunities, and leadership development opportunities have been developed as a part of this ongoing, comprehensive effort.

 Cincinnati Children’s and the University of Cincinnati offer numerous grantsmanship resources.
 The OFD maintains an extensive list of grant/fellowship resources and current opportunities on its intranet site, as does the Center for Clinical & Translational Science Training (CCTST).